1nst4ll/mango-news/docs/frontend-ui.md

 *   **Styling:** Tailwind CSS
 *   **Component Library:** shadcn/ui (built with Radix UI and Tailwind CSS)
 *   **State Management:** React's built-in hooks (useState, useEffect) are currently used within React components (Astro Islands).
 Integration with TanStack Query is a potential future enhancement.
 *   **Content Fetching:** Data is fetched from the backend API.
 The API URL is configured using environment variables.
+The frontend uses `PUBLIC_API_URL` from `import.meta.env`.
+If this variable is not set, it defaults to `http://localhost:3000`.
 *   **Environment Variables:** The backend API URL is configured using environment variables.
 An example file, `.env.example`, is provided in the `frontend` directory.
     *   Copy the example file:
         ```bash